 Lastly, if you're experiencing connection issues you may need to purchase a USB extension cable.
 This will get the USB ANT+ dongle farther away from other parts of your computer that may cause signal interference, giving you a more reliable connection.
 Don't get stuck eating donuts while you wait for the sensors to connect.
 The Minions demand Holy Water, and they shall have it.

-If they aren't, check your computer or device settings.
-You can usually enable Bluetooth by clicking the icon on the toolbar, or by swiping up on iOS devices and tapping the Bluetooth icon.
-If ANT+ is showing as "OFF", check the connection of the ANT+ USB dongle.
-Unplug it and then plug it back in.
+- Make sure nothing else is hijacking your ANT+ connection.
 If you have a Mac or PC, are using a Garmin USB stick, and have the Garmin Express software installed on your computer, make sure you close the Garmin Express application.
-While you're at it, you should also close out that pesky FitBit application.
+While you're at it, you should also close out that pesky FitBit application if you're using it.
 In the image below, the dark triangle in the toolbar means that Garmin Express is working in the background.
 The icon to the right of the triangle is the FitBit application.

 To Close Garmin Express or FitBit, simply double-click or right click the icon and select 'Quit'.